Counties 4 Somerset North: Teams 2023–24

-Teams 2022-23
+Teams 2022–23

 This was the first season following the RFU Adult Competition Review.

 Departing were Gordano II (champions), Clevedon II (3rd), Oldfield Old Boys (4th) and Bristol Telephone Area (7th) to Counties 3 Somerset North whilst Hornets III (runners-up) were promoted to Counties 3 Somerset South.

-Also leaving were Bristol Barbarians (5th), Weston-super-Mare III (6th) and Yatton (9th).
+Also leaving were Weston-super-Mare III (6th) and Yatton (9th) who went on a level transfer to Counties 4 Somerset South.